I'm oddly nostalgic about 1995 even though it really wasn't a great year for me all things considered.

 It became obvious why when I looked at the full timeline, it was the year when the most game consoles were available ever.

-Realistically, only 10-12 of these systems were available at the average game store but even that's better than any other year.
+Realistically, only about 10 of these systems were available at the average game store but even that's better than any other year.

 Imagine walking into an Electronics Boutique and seeing that kind of variety, it was an incredible time.